mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                                      Defaults to 0.5
     --minibatch arg (=1)             Minibatch size

-`--adaptive` turns on an individual learning rate for each feature.
+`--exact_adaptive_norm` and `--adaptive` turns on an individual learning rate for each feature.
 These learning rates are adjusted automatically according to a data-dependent schedule.
 For details the relevant papers are
 [Adaptive Bound Optimization for Online Convex Optimization](http://arxiv.org/abs/1002.4908) and [Adaptive Subgradient Methods for Online Learning and Stochastic Optimization](http://www.cs.berkeley.edu/~jduchi/projects/DuchiHaSi10.pdf).
 These learning rates give an improvement when the data have many features, but they can be slightly slower especially when used in conjunction with options that cause examples to have many non-zero features such as `-q` and `--ngram`.
+Of the two `--exact_adaptive_norm` is recommended, and likely to become a default.

+`--nonormalize` gets rid of normalization of the updates.
+Normalized updates are generally recommended for stability and convergence, although getting rid of them makes the optimization specification simpler.

-`--conjugate_gradient` uses a batch optimizer based on the nonlinear conjugate gradient method.
-To avoid overfitting, the objective that is being minimized is a tradeoff between empirical loss and the norm of the learned weight vector.
+`--bfgs` and `--conjugate_gradient` uses a batch optimizer based on LBFGS or nonlinear conjugate gradient method.
+Of the two, `--bfgs` is recommended.
+To avoid overfitting, you should specify `--l2`.
+You may also want to adjust `--mem` which controls the rank of an inverse hessian approximation used by LBFGS.

 `--l1` and `--l2` specify the level (lambda values) of L1 and L2 regularization, and can be nonzero at the same time.
 These values are applied on a per-example basis in online learning (sgd),
 \[